baleada/docs/assets/md/tailwind-linear/index.md

 ## WTF is a "linear numeric naming convention"?
 :::

-Tailwind uses a few different naming conventions for its utility classes.
-Some properties use "T-shirt sizes" in their class names.
+Tailwind uses several different naming conventions for its utility classes.

+Some classes, like [transition duration](https://tailwindcss.com/docs/transition-duration), use literal values from the underlying design system:
+- `duration-75` for `75ms`
+- `duration-100` for `100ms`
+- `duration-150` for `150ms`

+Other classes use "T-shirt sizes" in their class names.
 For example, here are the default [font size](https://tailwindcss.com/docs/font-size) classes:
 - `.text-xs`
 - `.text-sm`
 - `.text-base`